wheelodex/headerparser/README.rst

 `GitHub <https://github.com/jwodder/headerparser>`_
 | `Issues <https://github.com/jwodder/headerparser/issues>`_

-``headerparser`` parses files containing RFC 822-style ("e-mail") headers and converts them into case-insensitive dictionaries with the trailing message body (if any) attached.
+``headerparser`` parses key-value pairs in the style of RFC 822 (e-mail) headers and converts them into case-insensitive dictionaries with the trailing message body (if any) attached.
 Fields can be converted to other types, marked required, or given default values using an API based on the standard library's ``argparse`` module.
 (Everyone loves ``argparse``, right?)
 Low-level functions for just scanning header fields (breaking them into sequences of key-value pairs without any further processing) are also included.

 The Format
 ==========